notliad/lofi-soundscape-mixer/README.md

 ## Development Process

-This project was a test for a AI-assisted worflow :
+This project was a test for an AI-assisted worflow :

 - Initial concept created in [Lovable](https://lovable.dev/)
 - Implementation of features using [Trae](https://www.trae.ai/) AI with Claude 3.7
 - Manual adjustments for responsiveness and UI refinements
 - Code optimization to remove unnecessary props and improve performance
-- Deployed and tested on Netlify
+- Deployed and hosted by Netlify

 ## Features